Shelling, bureaucracy, and medicine: why the risk of drug shortages is rising in Ukraine

 GMP as a “bottleneck”

-According to companies, this procedure:
+According to the companies, this procedure:

-• remains overly bureaucratic;
+• remains excessively bureaucratic;

 • has unpredictable processing times;